alicanli1995/order-project-spring-cloud-stack/README.md

 # What technologies exist ?

-    Integration Tests with TestContainers And JUnit 5 Gateway Service With Spring Cloud Gateway
+    Integration Tests with TestContainers And JUnit5
+    Gateway Service With Spring Cloud Gateway
     Auth Server with Keycloak
     NoSQL Database ( Apache Cassandra )